-▲ Never open the filler cap while engine running or at high coolant temperature.
+A Never open the filler cap while engine running or at high coolant temperature.

-4) HAND CAUTION (Item 3)

-This warning label is positioned on the top side of mast.

-▲ It warns of the danger of injury from movement between rails, chains, sheaves, fork carriage, and other parts of the mast assembly.
+- 4) HAND CAUTION (Item 3) This warning label is positioned on the mast cross plate of mast. - ▲ It warns of the danger of injury from movement between rails, chains, sheaves, fork carriage, and other parts of the mast assembly.
 Do not climb on or reach into the mast.
-Personal injury will result if any part of your body is put between moving parts of the mast.

-This label is positioned on the front left fender.

-- ▲ Tire pressure must be checked in accordance with the maintenance chart. - ▲ Refer to page 5-3 for the regulated tire air pressure (A and B).
+Personal injury will result if any part of your body is put between moving parts of the mast. - 5) TIRE PRESSURE (Item 24) This label is positioned on the front left and rear left of the fender. - ▲ Tire pressure must be checked in accordance with planned maintenance intervals. - ▲ Refer to page 5-3 for the regulated tire air pressure (A and B).